klamt-lab/MCS_growth-coupling/README.md

    Between two sets of MCS, identify matching MCS, MCS subsets and supersets.

 9. functions/**compute_MCS_ext**
-   Call the MCS computation function in a new MATLAB instance.
+   MCS computation function that is run by a new MATLAB instance.

 10. functions/**plot_mcs_relationships.m**